KNVB/WebSocketDemo/README.md

 1. Client (i.e Web browser) make a connection in insecure way(i.e. ws://)
 2. Once the connection is established, the Web Browser generated a RSA key pair.
 3. the Web Browser send the RSA public key to server.
-4. The server encrypt an AES key with the RSA key, and then send back to the browser side.
+4. The server encrypt an AES key with the RSA public key, and then send back to the browser side.
-5. The browser decode the server response with the private key.
+5. The browser decode the server response with the RSA private key.
 6. And then extract the AES key from the server response.
 7. From this point, the communication between server and client in both direcction can be encrypted by AES key.